 Myth: Ebola can be contagious even when the affected individual does not display any symptoms.

-Reality: A person affected with Ebola only becomes contagious once he/she starts exhibiting symptoms of the disease.
+Reality: A person affected by Ebola only becomes contagious once he/she starts exhibiting symptoms of the disease.

 Myth: Ebola easily spreads from person to person